 - Carry motorcycle liability insurance

 - Wear eye protection: glass, goggles, or face shield.
 Windshields do not meet the legal requirements in Minnesota.

 - Operators under age 18 must wear a DOT-approved helmet, also if you only have a permit

 - Permit drivers may not carry passengers and may not ride at night

-You must purchase an insurance policy with at least $30,000 to cover bodily injuries for each person, $60,000 for each accident and $10,000 for property damage, but it’s recommended you carry more.
-Additional coverage is highly recommended because minimum coverage amounts may will not protect you properly if you are involved in an accident.
-Our agency recommends at least $100,000 per person for bodily injury, $300,000 for each accident and $50,000 for property damage.
+You must purchase an insurance policy with at least $30,000 to cover bodily injuries for each person, $60,000 for each accident, and $10,000 for property damage, but it’s recommended you carry more.
+Additional coverage is highly recommended because minimum coverage amounts may not protect you properly if you are involved in an accident.
+Our agency recommends at least $100,000 per person for bodily injury, $300,000 for each accident, and $50,000 for property damage.
 Failure to carry adequate coverage can result in owing thousands of dollars for injuries and or damages.

 Uninsured and underinsured motorist coverage, coverage for bodily injury if someone does not have any or have enough coverage is not required in Minnesota.
 Again, this coverage is strongly recommended.